Roman Cyprus: Women in Cyprus

-For women in Cyprus during the Roman period, life was restricted mainly to domestic activities.
+During the Roman period, women were restricted mainly to domestic activities.
 Based on the large amount of epigraphical material from Mesaoria and the southern coast of Cyprus, women did have a part in public life.
 One-third of these epitaphs are to women.
 Most of these women mentioned are married to men of status and wealth, or come from wealthy families.
 This was the most common way for a woman to have a public life.
-For example, a woman from Salamis, the wife of a Salaminian High Priest of the Augusti, was honored by the Koinon for her public spirit.
+For example, a woman from Salamis, the wife of a Salaminian High Priest of the Augusti, was honored by the League of Free Laconians for her public spirit.
 In addition, a Claudia Appharion, the High Priestess of Demeter for the entire island, was distinguished publicly as well.
 A woman belonging to a Senatorial family, and a benefactress of Paphos were also honored for their public spirit.
 Women were mainly left to household duties, but those of particular wealth, or married to men of political or high social status could make a name for themselves.
 Religion was really the only other avenue left to women to create a public identity.